Energy Conversion (BTU ← kWh)

 What is a BTU?

-A British Thermal Unit (BTU) is a unit of energy.
-It is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
+A British Thermal Unit is the energy needed to heat one pound of water by one degree Fahrenheit.

 What is a Kilowatt-Hour (kWh)?

-A kilowatt-hour (kWh) is the standard unit of energy used by utility companies.
-It is the amount of energy consumed by using one kilowatt (kW) of power for one hour.
+A kilowatt-hour is the energy used by running one kilowatt for one hour.
+Utility companies bill in kWh.